Snooz82/robotframework-datadriver/Readme.rst

 If neccesary it is possible to access the fetched data tables directly from a Robot Framework® variable.
 This could be helpfull in Test Setup or in Suite Setup.

-There are two Variables available within the Data-Driven Suite:
+There are three variables available within the Data-Driven Suite:

 @{DataDriver_DATA_LIST}
 ~~~~~~~~~~~~~~~~~~~~~~~

-A list containing a robot dictionary for each test case that is selected for execution.
+A list as suite variable containing a robot dictionary for each test case that is selected for execution.

 .. code :: json